coinse/GHRB/README.md

 ```

-should be included in the repository manually.
+and it should be included in the repository manually.
 Note that each metadata item should be inside a list.
 An example of such file can be found under the `example/` directory.

 ## Publication